Joel Johnson (ice hockey): University of St. Thomas

 On June 7, 2021, Johnson was named head coach of St. Thomas women's ice hockey team.
+On November 19, 2024, Johnson resigned as head coach at St. Thomas.
+In three and a half seasons with the Tommies he posted a record of 28–88–4.

 Team USA

 Johnson served as head coach of the United States women's national under-18 ice hockey team from 2015 to 2018, helping guide the team to four consecutive gold medals.

 On March 1, 2019, Johnson was named an assistant coach for the United States women's national ice hockey team at 2019 IIHF Women's World Championship.
 On April 16, 2021, Johnson was named interim head coach for the United States women's national ice hockey team at the 2021 IIHF Women's World Championship.

 On July 28, 2021, Johnson was named head coach for the United States women's ice hockey team at the 2022 Winter Olympics.